Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

 - [License](#license)

 ## Project Overview
-The Enigma Maze Game is a simple ASCII-based maze game where players can create user profiles, explore a randomly generated maze, and try to reach the end.
+The Enigma Maze Game is a simple text maze game based on ncurses library where players can create user profiles, explore a randomly generated maze, and try to reach the end.
 The game features ASCII art, interactive menus, and a variety of gameplay options.

 ## Project Structure
 Here is an overview of the key files and their functions in the project: